The Miraculous concoction. Chapter 2

 “You won't deceive me, will you?”

 “Never.
-I've totally cleared my garden of them.
-Come to my potato plot and take a glance at the potato tops, you'll make sure for yourself.”
+I've totally cleared my garden of the beetles.
+Come to my potato plot and take a glance at the potato tops, you'll see it for yourself.”

 Chika opened a truck door and pulled the bottle of alcohol out of the glove compartment.